Discover the majesty of Mull, Skye, Iona, Orkney & the Outer Hebrides on this tour from Edinburgh.

 Gives you a free day in Ullapool to do as you please before joining up with your new crew the next day.
 There are many possibilities available in this lovely town, Options for your day include enjoying a day just to relax and absorb the highland tranquil pace of life whilst browsing the small craft boutiques nestling through the streets of the town.
 Or why not take the local boat, the ‘Summer Queen’ from the pier for an idyllic ‘summer Isles’ cruise.
 Alternatively you could head up Claypool hill for an easy two hour walk offering wonderful views over Loch Broom reaching a maximum height of 900ft.
 Or for the even more adventurous add to this walk by completing a three hour circuit returning to the town via Rhiddoroch estate.
 (Full details of all local walks can be found at the local tourist information centre).
 There is also a local swimming pool, and a small museum giving an informative narrative about the natural and social history of the area.

 Today will be spent exploring some of the prehistoric remains on the island as well as its finest beaches.
 The fascinating circular stone fort, or Broch, at Carloway will be our first stop followed by more traditional crofting communities such as Gearrannan and Shawbost.
-You'll also have the chance to gain an insight into island life at The Blackhouse in Arnol.
-Then it's on to Callanish with its mysterious ancient stone circle.
+Then its on to Callanish with its mysterious ancient stone circle.
 In the afternoon you will head for the remote district of Uig with its fine, sandy beaches at Bhaltos, dramatic sea cliffs and rugged hills.
 This is the wilderness of the Western Isles at its finest.
 Overnight again in Stornoway.

 Travelling south today from the wild moorlands of Lewis to the more mountainous Harris – almost but not quite an island on its own.
 Famous for the locally produced cloth, Harris Tweed, it is also home to the highest mountains in the Outer Hebrides and the stunning white sands of Luskentyre.
 After a morning of exploring South Harris you will stop for lunch in the small port of Tarbet.
 Here you will catch the late afternoon ferry to Skye and continue on to the harbour town of Portree, your base for the next two nights.